janus-idp/backstage-showcase/docs/dynamic-plugins.md

 ### Using a custom NPM registry

 > [!WARNING]
 > Using a custom NPM Registry and/or NPMJS is not recommended.
+A dynamic plugin is a runtime artifact, and that it is not the best usage of an NPM registry to deliver runtime artifacts, especially in a container-based environment such as OCP.
 Using [Container Registry](#consuming-dynamic-plugins-from-a-container-registry) or [Local Configuration](#local-configuration) is recommended and supported for dynamic plugins production environments.

 To configure the NPM registry URL and authentication information for dynamic plugin packages obtained through `npm pack`, you can utilize a `.npmrc` file.
 When using the Helm chart, you can add this file by creating a secret named `dynamic-plugins-npmrc` with the following content: